 Hello Mary Jo,

 This is a tough problem.
-There is actually no known way to stop or control the development of sebaceous hyperplasia papules from forming.
+There is actually no known way to stop or control the development of sebaceous hyperplasia papules.
 That said, I never give up.
-I agree.
-They are very annoying, and I can hear your frustration almost as though you were speaking to me in the same room.
+I agree, they are very annoying, and I can hear your frustration almost as though you were speaking to me in the same room.

-Sebaceous hyperplasia papules are benign growths of the otherwise normal oil glands.
+Sebaceous hyperplasia papules are benign growths of otherwise normal oil glands.

-Every pore has an oil gland, and most of the time, these glands are microscopic and invisible to the naked eye.
-For some reason, in some people, oil glands start growing into little benign “tumors” called sebaceous hyperplasia papules.
+Every pore has an oil gland.
+Most of the time these glands are microscopic and invisible to the naked eye.
+For some reason, in some people, oil glands start growing into little benign tumors called sebaceous hyperplasia papules.

 We don't know why sebaceous hyperplasia happens.
 We do know that it is more likely to happen when a person is prone to rosacea, especially the type where the skin is oily and has large pores.

-How do we prevent sebaceous hyperplasia papules from growing?
+How do you prevent sebaceous hyperplasia papules from growing?

 We really can't.
 There are no scientifically-proven ways to stop the process from happening.
 That said, I work hard to help my patients counter rosacea in the hopes that it will help reduce their skin's tendency to form sebaceous hyperplasia papules.
 I do it with skin care, diet, and procedures.

 What is the best skin care routine for complexions prone to sebaceous hyperplasia?